-- Asset with significant appreciation, such as low cost basis stock. - To avoid state income tax on subsequent liquidity when created in a jurisdiction that does not have a state income tax, such as South Dakota. - To avoid future state income tax on undistributed investment income. - Strong recent PLR support.
+- Asset with significant appreciation, such as low cost basis stock. - Avoids state income tax on subsequent liquidity event if created in a jurisdiction that does not have a state income tax, such as South Dakota. - Avoids future state income tax on undistributed investment income. - PLR requests with the IRS recommended (strong recent PLR support).